wgurecky/GammaSpy/readme.md

 GammaSpy is a gamma ray spectroscopy peak visualization, finding, and fitting application.

-Energy calibration curve fitting is also provided.

-Experimental
+Todo
 -------------
+- Energy efficiency
+- Compute activity of a sample.
 - Automatically determine the source of a gamma peak.
-- Compute activity of a sample.

 Installation
 ============